-Two weekends ago my friend Jessica and I made our annual pilgrimage to Jacob’s Pillow, the summer dance festival tucked away in the Berkshire Mountains of Massachusetts.
-Jacob’s Pillow is both an overnight dance camp (“summer intensive” for those of you…you know who you are), where serious students of every genre of dance come to stay and study with masters of their craft during the summer months, and a renowned host of the most cutting edge professional companies from around the world.
-A different company or two arrives every week to perform in the beautifully-constructed wooden theaters on the small, tree-filled Pillow “campus.”
-Many companies have their U.S. debut at the Pillow, and many return year after year to wow audiences anew with their innovation and technical prowess.
-While the caliber and originality of these performances is enough to woo any dance enthusiast to Jacob’s Pillow, the opportunity for escape is what truly draws us New York City transplants back year after year.
-Only at the Pillow will you find professional dancers performing avant-garde choreography in an idyllic mountain setting where the freshness of the air and the starriness of the night sky endow the whole atmosphere with a feeling of magic.
+Two weekends ago my friend Jessica and I made our annual pilgrimage to Jacob’s Pillow, the summer dance festival in the Berkshire Mountains of Massachusetts.
+Jacob’s Pillow is both an overnight dance camp (“summer intensive” for those of you…you know who you are), where serious students of every genre of dance come to study with masters of their craft during the summer months, and a renowned performance venue for the most cutting edge professional companies from around the world.
+Every week features two new shows in the beautiful wooden theaters on the small, tree-filled Pillow “campus.”
+Many innovative companies have their U.S. debut at the Pillow, and many return year after year to wow audiences anew.
+While the caliber and originality of these performances is enough to woo any dance enthusiast, the opportunity for escape is what truly draws us New York City transplants back year after year.
+Only at the Pillow will you find professional dancers performing avant-garde choreography in an idyllic mountain setting where the fresh air and the starry night sky endow the whole atmosphere with a feeling of magic.

-Two years ago Jessica and I saw the Paris Opera Ballet off-shoot, Trois Etage, at Jacob’s Pillow.
+Two years ago, Jessica and I saw the Paris Opera Ballet off-shoot, Trois Etage, perform at Jacob’s Pillow.
 I fell instantly in love, convinced I had never seen anything more stunning.
-This year we saw two recently-formed companies: the Israeli L-E-V on Friday night and the NYC-based tab company, Dorrance Dance, on Sunday.
+This year we saw two recently-formed companies: the Israeli L-E-V and the NYC-based tab company, Dorrance Dance.
 Both were equally awe-inspiring in their own completely unique ways.
-Dorrance left me emotionally moved and impressed enough to rank them a favorite alongside Trois Etage.
+Dorrance impressed me enough to score a spot alongside Trois Etage in my own personal rankings.
 I was less moved on a traditional emotional scale, but perhaps more engrossed, by the wondrous L-E-V.

 Former Batsheva Dance Company member, Sharon Eyal, took several of her fellow dancers with her when she left Batsheva in 2011 to form L-E-V with the famous Israeli rave producer, Gai Behar.
 L-E-V’s performance at Jacob’s Pillow this year was its U.S. debut.
 The dancers performed an incredibly striking piece built on a quality of movement that was at once otherworldly and mechanical in a physical sense, yet extremely forceful, sexualized and detailed in an expressive sense.
 I sat riveted through the hour-long performance that seemed to slip away in what felt like no more than thirty minutes.
-The often sharp and inhuman quality of the choreography did nothing to detract from the purely animal vigor that the dancers overwhelmingly poured out through their bodies.
-As a viewer (though perhaps in particular as a viewer in the first row), I felt a more visceral awareness of the fundamental sensation of being alive than I (or, I suspect, any other member of the audience) had ever felt from a performance before.
+The often sharp and inhuman quality of the choreography did nothing to detract from the purely animal vigor that the dancers brought to the movement.
+As a viewer, I felt a more visceral awareness of the fundamental sensation of being alive than I (or, I suspect, any other member of the audience) had ever felt from a performance before.
 The show was hard to categorize and understand when I left the theater (repeating “wow” over and over again to myself and my friends), but contrary to certain critics (overheard in the audience and as seen in the New York Times), I would say this show was anything but rote or robotic.
-My Pillow companions wholeheartedly agree.

-One more note on another remarkable element of the Pillow: it is a small space holding a relatively small number of people.
-Almost inevitably, you will run into the very dancers that have just held you spellbound in the theater as you make your way across the campus.
-Grab a drink or sandwich at the outdoor pub, or just wander around the grounds for a while, and you will run into a professional dancer and Pillow administrator or two (or five).
+One quick note on another remarkable element of the Pillow: it is a small space holding a relatively small number of people.
+Almost inevitably, you will run into the very dancers that you have just admired in the theater as you make your way across the campus.
+Grab a drink or sandwich at the outdoor pub, or just wander around the grounds for a while, and you will be sure to see a dancer and Pillow administrator or two (or five).
 It really is just like camp.
-And to top it off, this year we finally discovered the Saturday night after-party, complete with DJ and complimentary wine, that takes place in one of the dance studios!
-Everyone was there.
-We drank and danced until well after the party moved to the pub and ended our Saturday in the best way possible.
+(Even better, this year we finally discovered the Saturday night after-party in the dance studios, where we drank and danced until well into the morning.)

-My only regret is missing Tanglewood this year, which was a great addition to our Pillow weekend last year.
-But, between swimming, alpine sliding and exploring mountain towns in between performances, we kept ourselves plenty entertained in the Berkshires.
-And hey, there’s always next year!
-If you haven’t yet been to the Pillow, I highly recommend the tradition to anyone.
+My only regret is missing Tanglewood, which was a great addition to our Pillow weekend last year.
+But between swimming, alpine sliding and exploring mountain towns in between performances, we kept ourselves plenty entertained in the Berkshires.
+If you haven’t been to the Pillow yet, I highly recommend the tradition to anyone.